MajeMediaLLC/MajeMedia-WP-Remove-Admin-Bar/readme.txt

 Tags: toolbar
 Requires at least: 4.3
 Tested up to: 4.3
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-When activated; this plugin removes the admin toolbar from displaying on the front-end.
+Removes the toolbar from the front-end for all users when activated.

 == Description ==
 Removing or requiring removal of the admin toolbar from display on the front end of your website is tedious.
 This plugin uses a built-in Wordpress filter (show_admin_bar) to disable it globally.